 The Forming of the Devil's Shroud

-As the Devil's Shroud is formed, cutting off access from the outside world, the Sea of Thieves is now trapped within this bank of impenetrable fog, forever separated from the rest of the world.
+Over time, the Devil's Shroud expanded, effectively cutting off access from the outside world.
+As a result, the Sea of Thieves became trapped within this bank of impenetrable fog, forever separated from the rest of the world.

 The Civilisation of the Ancients

 The First Ones.
 The Lost Tribes.
 The Ancients.
-Whatever you call them, they were the original inhabitants of what we now know as the Sea of Thieves.
+Whatever you call them, they were earliest known inhabitants of what we now call the Sea of Thieves.

-Signs of their civilisation can be found all over the place: cave paintings, potteries, and other artefacts.
+Signs of their civilisation can be found all over: cave paintings, potteries, and other artefacts.
 They built temples, altars — places that were important to them.
 The Ancients had ships and even a few pirates.
 There were also artisans and sculptors, philosophers and painters.
 Their currency was possibly the Ancient Coin, a rare coin emblazoned with what appears to be a skull.

 It is unknown if they were all one united people, or if they lived in different tribes.
 The monolithic statues found on Tribute Peak at least suggest that there were ten key figures in their society.